Testosterone Replacement Therapy: Benefits, Side Effects And More

 Benefits of Testosterone Replacement Therapy

-TRT has also been found to have positive effects on men with hypogonadism, a condition where the body does not produce enough testosterone.
-In these cases, TRT can help restore normal testosterone levels and improve symptoms such as infertility, decreased muscle mass, and delayed puberty.
+TRT also has an energising effect on men with hypogonadism, which means that their bodies lack adequate testosterone.
+In such cases, TRT can be used to normalize testosterone levels and improve symptoms like infertility, reduced muscle mass, and delayed puberty.

-Side Effects of Testosterone Replacement Therapy
+Testosterone Replacement Therapy Side Effects

 Considerations for Testosterone Replacement Therapy